prippa/push_swap/README.md

 * **pb** : push b - take the first element at the top of a and put it at the top of b.
 Do nothing if a is empty.
 #### Rotate
 * **ra** : rotate a - shift up all elements of stack a by 1.
 The first element becomes the last one.
 * **rb** : rotate b - shift up all elements of stack b by 1.
-The first element becomes the last one
+The first element becomes the last one.
 * **rr** : **ra** and **rb** at the same time.
 #### Reverse Rotate
 * **rra** : reverse rotate a - shift down all elements of stack a by 1.
-The flast element becomes the first one.
+The last element becomes the first one.
 * **rrb** : reverse rotate b - shift down all elements of stack b by 1.
-The flast element becomes the first one
+The last element becomes the first one.
 * **rrr** : **rra** and **rrb** at the same time.

 ## Stack a and b